maquenneville/table-botty-/README.md

 # TableBotty - A Data Table Management Assistant

 TableBotty is a powerful data table management assistant that leverages OpenAI's GPT models and custom tools via GPT function calling.
 It provides a user-friendly, lightweight interface to help with displaying, analyzing, and manipulating tables.
-TableBotty is capable of editing CSV files (for now, more filetypes to come), making it a perfect tool for tasks like data cleaning and pre-processing.
+TableBotty at its base uses a specified csv file in the gpt_workspace folder to perform edits and display info.
+You can also switch to a database mode for interacting with database tables.
+These features make it a perfect tool for tasks like data cleaning and pre-processing.
 Current abilities include:

 - Reading and understanding general table info like column names, number of rows and data types
+- Adding rows using either user-provided or gpt-provided values
 - Gathering and using row-specific data
+- Get basic column stats for use in analysis
 - Adding, dropping and renaming columns
 - Condensing tables with multiple entries per object
 - Dropping rows via plain english conditionals
 - Applying GPT-generated functions to columns, using other columns, to perform operations
+- When switched to the "database" mode, can execute any sql command in the specified database (using the "database" command)

 # Installation
 1. Install Python (version 3.6 or higher is recommended).